Commentary by Rep. Bill Sutton, Gardner

 The effective date of this bill would be July 1, 2014.

-Bill would affect party switches
+Bill will affect party primary switches

 TOPEKA | Political parties in Kansas worried for many years that a lot of voters of an opposite party have switched their registration prior to an August primary election in an effort to influence the outcome.